Normal resting heart rate ranges from 60-100 BPM for adults, but varies by age and fitness level

 Children's heart rates gradually decrease as their hearts grow larger and more efficient, typically reaching 70-110 BPM by age 10.
 This progression reflects improving cardiovascular efficiency as the heart muscle strengthens and stroke volume increases, allowing fewer beats to accomplish the same circulatory work.

-Adult heart rates stabilize in the familiar 60-100 BPM range, with peak cardiac efficiency typically occurring during the twenties and thirties.
+Adult heart rates stabilize in the familiar 60-100 BPM range, with peak cardiac efficiency typically occurring during the twenties and thirties in age.
 During these years, the heart reaches optimal size and strength, electrical conduction systems function at their best, and blood vessels maintain maximum elasticity and responsiveness.

-Seniors experience gradual increases in resting heart rate alongside decreased maximum heart rate capacity.
-This reflects natural aging changes including slight heart muscle thickening, reduced electrical system flexibility, and decreased blood vessel elasticity.
-However, the relationship between Blood Pressure and heart rate becomes increasingly important to monitor during these years.
+Seniors experience gradual increases in resting heart rate with decreased maximum heart rate (MHR) capacity.
+This reflects natural aging changes including slight heart muscle thickening, reduced electrical system variability, and decreased blood vessel elasticity.

 Age-Specific Heart Rate Ranges